 Oppo “5x smartphone photography tech” announcement: around 2:30 PM (CET) Monday February 27

 Oppo has confirmed it will reveal “5x smartphone photography technology that will give users unprecedented ability to capture highly detailed images” at MWC.
 But the company stops short of stating the new camera tech will be unveiled in a new smartphone.
 Oppo’s press conference is scheduled to start at 2:00 PM on the first day of MWC.

 HTC at MWC 2017

-HTC hasn’t announced any plans to be at MWC 2017 yet.
+HTC did not announce any plans for MWC 2017

 The company did just skirt convention — as it usually does — by announcing new devices just outside the typical CES-MWC window.
 The HTC U Ultra and U Play were announced on January 12, just after CES wrapped up and last year the HTC 10 was announced just after CES.

 Evan Blass leaked an HTC teaser video recently showing a number of new devices, including an HTC Vive-branded handset.
-There’s no telling if or when any of those devices will be announced though, so we’ll wait for further confirmation from HTC.
+There’s no telling if or when any of those devices will be announced though, and the same can be said of the leaked HTC One X10.

 Some mid-range devices in the Desire line might be announced at MWC, but HTC has already stated it will cut its smartphone launches in half in 2017.
 The existence of the endlessly-rumored HTC smartwatch has also been officially denied by HTC’s president of smartphones and connected devices, Chialin Chang.